PaulNobrega/SimpleKanban/README.md

 ### Deleting Tasks
 - Move a task to the Completed column.
-- Click the delete button (red circle × or trash icon) to delete the task (with confirmation).
+- Click the delete button (red trash icon) to delete the task (requires confirmation).

 ### Deleting Tags
 - In the tag modal, click the × button next to a tag to delete it (with confirmation).
 This removes the tag from all tasks.